 - American Yellowwood (Celtis occidentalis).
 This tough tree has few problems with insect infestation or plant diseases, so it requires minimal hands-on care.
-Mature trees grow 15 to 22 m (50 to 75 ft.) high with a similar-sized foliage spread.
+Mature trees grow 15 to 22 metres (50 to 75 ft.) high with a similar-sized foliage spread.

 - Red Oak (Quercus rubra).
 Red oaks grow quickly and are receptive to transplantation.
 Those qualities make it a great option if you want to enjoy shade right away rather than waiting for your tree to grow from a sapling.

 - Lodgepole Pine (Pinus contorta var. latifolia).
-A tall, slender pine with little taper and a straight trunk; can grow to 30 m or more in height.
+A tall, slender pine with little taper and a straight trunk; can grow to 30 metres or more in height.
 It has a thin bark, which is yellowish brown and somewhat scaly.

-- Leaves: Needle-like, 4 sided, stiff, 2.0 to 2.5 cm long; bluish green.
+- Leaves: Needle-like, 4 sided, stiff, 2 to 2.5 centimetres long; bluish green.

 - Distribution: Higher altitudes in high valleys and on slopes of Rocky Mountains in southwestern Alberta.
 Often mixed with firs, larches, and pines.

-- Wood and Uses: Wood is light, soft, resilient, straight-grained and white in colour.
+- Wood and Uses: Wood is light, soft, resilient, straight grained and white in colour.
 It can be used for pulp and lumber.

-- Leaves: Needle-like, 4 sided, stiff, sharp-pointed, 2.5 to 3.0 cm long, bright green.
+- Leaves: Needle-like, four-sided, stiff, sharp-pointed, 2.5 to 3.0 centimetres long, bright green.

-- Cones: Pollen cones (male) small, yellow; seed cones (female) usually at the ends of young twigs, drooping and turning brown at maturity, 4 to 5 cm long; scales thin, somewhat rounded with smooth margins; seeds with thin wings.
+- Cones: Pollen cones (male) small, yellow; seed cones (female) usually at the ends of young twigs, drooping and turning brown at maturity, 4 to 5 centimetres long; scales thin, somewhat rounded with smooth margins; seeds with thin wings.